rxweb/rxweb/docs/reactive-form-validators/validation-decorators/noneOf.md

 <div component="app-code" key="noneOf-messageExample-model"></div>
 <div component="app-example-runner" ref-component="app-noneOf-message" title="noneOf {{validatorType}} with message" key="message"></div>

+# Non Array Value

+The noneOf validator can also validate the textbox value, which is a non array value.
+If any user enter the duplicate values, then the formControl should mark it as invalid.

+<div component="app-code" key="noneOf-nonArrayValueExample-model"></div>
+<div component="app-example-runner" ref-component="app-noneOf-nonArrayValue" title="noneOf {{validatorType}} with nonArrayValue" key="nonArrayValue"></div>

 # Complete noneOf Example

 This Complete noneOf example which includes all the ArrayConfig properties will fulfil the requirement of scenarios 1, 2 and 3.